 Searching Through Seeing: Optimizing Computer Vision Technology for the Arts

-This two-day symposium is an initiative to harness existing tools in computer vision science for art-historical research and advise their development.
-To this end, the symposium will bring together professionals from the fields of computer science and art history to identify the precise technological needs for expanding image-based searching as a tool and a methodology with the ultimate aim of building a usable image-search platform with multiple applications in the arts.
+This two-day symposium was an initiative to harness existing tools in computer vision science for art-historical research and advise their development.
+To this end, the symposium brought together professionals from the fields of computer science and art history to identify the precise technological needs for expanding image-based searching as a tool and a methodology with the ultimate aim of building a usable image-search platform with multiple applications in the arts.

-The first afternoon of the symposium will feature a series of lectures by major thinkers in machine learning and artificial intelligence and will be open to the public.
-The second day will convene a select group of art historians, curators, computer scientists, software engineers, business leaders in the tech sector, and funders to conceptualize new tools for the study of art.
-The day’s program will begin with lightning rounds of recent projects and an in-depth discussion of the potential of these technologies to enhance art-historical scholarship.
-The afternoon will be devoted to developing new image-search platforms and forging new collaborations.
+The first afternoon of the symposium featured a series of lectures by major thinkers in machine learning and artificial intelligence and was open to the public.
+The second day convened art historians, curators, computer scientists, software engineers, business leaders in the tech sector, and funders to conceptualize new tools for the study of art.
+The day’s program began with lightning rounds of recent projects and an in-depth discussion of the potential of these technologies to enhance art-historical scholarship.
+The afternoon was devoted to developing new image-search platforms and forging new collaborations.